ComplexScripts/TweenLibrary/README.md

 TextAnim | Automatically types in text (typewriter effect) | Lib.TextAnim(obj, "Hello there!", 3)
 TweenTextSize | Tweens the size of the text | Lib.TweenTextSize(obj, 20, 3)
 TweenTP | Tweens the transparency of the text | Lib.TweenTP(obj, 0.3, 4)
-TweenUICorner | Tweens the offset of the UICorner | Lib.TweenUICorner(obj, 150, 2)
+TweenUICorner | Tweens the offset of the UICorner | Lib.TweenUICorner(obj, 150, Enum.EasingStyle.Sine, Enum.EasingDirection.Out, 2)
 ___
 **How to use this library**
 ___